 - Sometimes it is in a student's best interest to leave higher education for a year or more to address any personal distractions, to reflect on why they were not successful and to consider applying to re-enter the university after one year.
 Additional information about taking a break from UB can be found below.

-- All dismissed students have the right to appeal their dismissal.
+- Dismissed students have the right to appeal their dismissal.
 More information on the dismissal petition process can be found below.
 Students admitted to the University on probation or those with a conditional status are not eligible to appeal.

 How do I appeal?

 You are encouraged to discuss your situation with your academic advisor who will evaluate your appeal strength.
 Your advisor can also help you determine if submitting a request for an Academic Withdrawal is appropriate.
 Be prepared to discuss all the circumstances that contributed to the dismissal, and whether or not these factors can be managed to justify an immediate return to the university.
 Visit your HUB Student Center to identify your academic advisement unit/academic advisor.